tomarra/tomarra.github.io/_posts/2014-05-18-New-Look-New-Host.md

 ---
 layout: post
 title: "New Look, New Host, New Content (hopefully)"
 date: 2014-05-18
-banner_image: Wordpress_Azure.png
+image: Wordpress_Azure.png
-tags: software web azure website
+tags: website
 ---

 I decided to jump in with both feet on this one so let’s see how it goes.

 **New Look** – The whole site is now run in WordPress.
 I know this seems like a cop-out being that I am an engineer but I figure this time around I would rather focus on the content of the site instead of trying to maintain something so let’s give this a shot.